Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

-\end{proof} We insert here some easily checked statements that will turn out to be important later.
+{\bf Compositions of Standard Procedure Maps.} We insert here some easily checked statements that will turn out to be important later.
 These are related to compositions of standard procedure chain maps.
-In fact, it is exactly variants of parts (iii) and (iv) of the following proposition that allow us in Part III to prove relatively painlessly that the surjection complexes form an operad $\cS$, that $\cS$ is a quotient of the Barratt-Eccles operad $\cE$, and that $\cS$ is a suboperad of the Eilenberg-Zilber operad $\cZ$. \begin{prop} Consider a composition of chain maps $A_* \xrightarrow{\alpha} B_* \xrightarrow{\beta} C_*$, perhaps in the equivariant context.\\
+In fact, it is exactly variants of parts (iii) and (iv) of the following proposition that allow us in Part III to prove relatively painlessly that the surjection complexes form an operad $\cS$, that $\cS$ is a quotient of the Barratt-Eccles operad $\cE$, and that $\cS$ is a suboperad of the Eilenberg-Zilber operad $\cZ$. \begin{prop} Consider a composition of chain maps $A_* \xrightarrow{\alpha} B_* \xrightarrow{\beta} C_*$, perhaps in the equivariant context.
+Assume $B_*$ and $C_*$ have contractions satisfying $h^2 = 0$ and $h \iota = 0$.
+In part (i) assume $A_*$ has a contraction. \\

 (i).
-If both maps commute with contractions then so does the composition.\\
+If both maps commute with contractions then so does the composition.
+Thus if $A_*$ satisfies the domain hypotheses of Proposition 6.3, then both $\alpha$ and the composition $\beta \alpha$ are the standard procedure chain maps.\\

 (ii).
 If the second map commutes with contractions and the first map is a standard procedure chain map, then the composition is the standard procedure chain map.
 In particular, this always holds if $B_* = N_*(EG)$, since a standard procedure map with domain $N_*(EG)$ will always commute with contractions by Proposition \ref{6.4}.\\